-The objective of this work is to design a general method to improve the performance of diffusion-based inverse algorithms under few steps.
-In this section, we first establish a canonical form that fits a wide range of diffusion-based inverse algorithms and clarify its connection to the analysis in Section~\ref{simple_analysis}.
-We then propose the LLE method, which is compatible with any inverse algorithm within the proposed canonical form and effectively enhances their performance under few-step regime by learning a set of linear combination coefficients.
+In this section, we first establish a canonical form that unifies a wide range of diffusion-based inverse algorithms and clarify its connection to the analysis in Section~\ref{simple_analysis}.
+We then propose the LLE method, which is compatible with any algorithm adhering to the canonical form and effectively improves their performance in the few-step regime by learning a set of linear combination coefficients.